Developed From Disaster: The Blueflowers Embrace Chaos & Create The New Caustic Cool

-The consistent amplification of emotions (call it healthy stress or creative chaos), actually led to an even more effusive and inspired creation of markedly more eclectic songs.
 Their fourth album proves to be their most diverse, demonstrating a range of sounds and sensations, from the slow and sludgy “A Little Is Too Much,” to the speedier, surf-inspired “Almost Crazy.”
 Keeping their sanity, in fact, “…at the edge of disaster,” describes the experience of Hamera and Hinote as they balanced parenthood and day-jobs with the creative side of writing and recording.
 The result is something a little more exposed, a little more raw, and darker than previous albums.

 Kate Hinote – voice